CarlosGomAya/Evidence-Implementation-of-Lexical-Analysis-For-Feedback-/README.md

 Carlos Arturo Gómez Ayala | A01711027
 Prof. Titular: Dr. Benjamín Valdés Aguirre
 Implementation of Computational Methods (Gpo 602)
 ITESM

 ---

-## About the language for this evidence of Lexical Analysis
+## About the language

-For this evidence I chose a small set of elvish words within the excel with the number 20 from LOTR.
+For this evidence I chose a small set of elvish words from LOTR (Excel language 20).
-The dialect used have 5 words with the starting character being the letter´d´

-These are the selected 5 words that all start with the letter "d":
+The dialect used has 5 words that all start with the letter "d":

 - dae - shadow
 - dagor - battle